USDA Loan Pros and Cons

 Homeownership can be expensive, but with the right mortgage, you can save thousands of dollars over the life of your loan.

 With a USDA loan, you can expect a zero percent down payment in eligible rural towns.
 But is this loan right for you?
-Let’s discuss USDA loans, including their pros and cons, to help you make the right decision for you and your family.
+Let’s discuss the pros and cons of USDA loans, to help you make the right decision for yourself and your family.

 KEY TAKEAWAYS